 Planning and Decision Making – Deciding the Course of Action For Business Goals

-Planning is the first stage of the management process.
-The task is to set challenging yet attainable business objectives and the best strategy for accomplishing them.
+Planning is the first stage of the process management system.
+Here, the main activity is to establish challenging yet feasible business goals and the best approach for attaining them.

 Decide Why and How You Will Accomplish the Objectives